kale-stew/quoteboard/README.md

 - `postgreSQL` to communicate with my db
 - server written in `nodejs`
 - `massive` and `express` to connect to my `heroku`-hosted db
+- tons of `CSS flexbox` for responsive styling

 ## Progressive Web App Checklist (according to [Google](https://developers.google.com/web/progressive-web-apps/checklist))
 - ☐ Site is served over HTTPS